First Aid and Medication

 You may receive specific training in relation to the management and administration of medication if your young person needs support with medication management.

-Home Remedies are medicines that can be bought over the counter without prescription, including Paracetamol, Aspirin, homeopathic, herbal, aromatherapy, vitamin supplements or alternative therapies.
-Consideration should be given as to how long a young person continues to use Home Remedies before they should arrange to see their GP.
+Medicines that can be bought over the counter without a prescription, including Paracetamol, homoeopathic, herbal, aromatherapy, vitamin supplements or alternative therapies.
+Consideration should be given as to how long a young person continues to use these before they should arrange to see their GP.

-Although Aspirin may be purchased 'over the counter', without prescription; it may not be given to children unless prescribed by a medical practitioner.
+Although Aspirin may be purchased 'over the counter', without a prescription, it may not be given to children unless prescribed by a medical practitioner.

-The Care and Placement Plan and Health Care Plan should contain the following:
+The Young Person’s Plan and any relevant Health Care Plan should contain the following:

 - All known allergies and associated risks including spotting the signs and symptoms of an allergic reaction and anaphylaxis for the young person;